 You probably have access to the alumni database from your college, so you can get contact information.
 Don’t hold back; you can approach alumni in a straightforward manner.

 Ask if they could find some time to chat with you over coffee, so you can learn more about what they do.
-You’ll be surprise to find out how many successful people are willing to support young grads throughout their career growth.
+You’ll be surprised to find out how many successful people are willing to support young grads throughout their career growth.

-You can make the contact with a simple email message.
+You can make contact with a simple email message.
 Just explain who you are, what degree you graduated with, and how you got their contact information.

 Then, ask for 20 minutes of their time, so you can ask some questions about working in the industry.
-You can also attach your resume and ask this person to consider you for any relevant position in future.
+You can also attach your resume and ask this person to consider you for any relevant position in the future.

 5. Emphasize Your Soft Skills

 Maybe you’re a friendly person who’s pleasant to talk to.
-Maybe you’re highly professional and responsible with whatever project you become part of.
+Maybe you’re highly professional and responsible for whatever project you become part of.
 Maybe your communication skills are what make you a great candidate.

 The good thing about soft skills is that you can practice and improve them.
 This shouldn’t be a simple list in your resume.
 You must support your statements with facts.